dequelabs/axe-core-gems/README.md

 The tag clause specifies which accessibility standard (or standards) should be used to check the page.
 The accessibility standards are specified by name (tag).
 Multiple standards can be specified when comma-separated. e.g. `according to: wcag2a, section508`

-The acceptable [tag names are documented](https://github.com/dequelabs/axe-core/blob/master/doc/API.md#b-options-parameter) as well as a [complete listing of rules](https://github.com/dequelabs/axe-core/blob/master/doc/rule-descriptions.md) that correspond to each tag/standard.
+The acceptable [tag names are documented][options-param] as well as a [complete listing of rules][rules] that correspond to each tag/standard.

 If desired, a semicolon (`;`) may be used to separate the tag clause from the preceding clause.